sillsdev/webonary/webonary-cloud-api/README.md

 ## Development
 1. This project is already set up for Typescript linting using [eslint](https://eslint.org/) with [AirBnB styles](https://www.npmjs.com/package/eslint-config-airbnb-typescript) and formatting with [prettier](https://github.com/prettier/prettier-eslint).
-2. [Visual Studio Code (VSC)](https://code.visualstudio.com/) can be (configured)[https://levelup.gitconnected.com/setting-up-eslint-with-prettier-typescript-and-visual-studio-code-d113bbec9857] so automatic changes by eslint and prettier can be done as you save your code.
+2. [Visual Studio Code (vscode)](https://code.visualstudio.com/) can be (configured)[https://levelup.gitconnected.com/setting-up-eslint-with-prettier-typescript-and-visual-studio-code-d113bbec9857] so automatic changes by eslint and prettier can be done as you save your code.
    1. Alternately, you can run `npm run lint` from the root directory to detect problems and make automatic changes in all your Typescript files.
-3. While coding, you can open a shell terminal or do so within VSC and run `npm run watch` from the root directory for automatic compilation of your Typescript code into javascript.
+3. While coding, you can open a shell terminal or do so within vscode and run `npm run watch` from the root directory for automatic compilation of your Typescript code into javascript.
    1. Alternately, you can run `npm run build` from the root directory.
 4. To run unit tests using [jest](https://jestjs.io/), from the root directory run `npm run test`.
    1. To see coverage info, do `npm run test-coverage`.